Is a flu shot right for you?

 Sources

 - Centers for Disease Control and Prevention.
-"Key Facts About Seasonal Flu Flu Vaccine." https://www.cdc.gov/flu/prevent/keyfacts.htm.
+"Key Facts About Seasonal Flu Vaccine." https://www.cdc.gov/flu/vaccines/keyfacts.html.

 - Centers for Disease Control and Prevention.
-"People at Higher Risk of Flu Complications." https://www.cdc.gov/flu/highrisk/index.htm.
+"People at Increased Risk for Flu Complications." https://www.cdc.gov/flu/highrisk/index.htm.

 - Centers for Disease Control and Prevention.
-"Who Should and Who Should NOT Get a Flu Vaccine." https://www.cdc.gov/flu/prevent/whoshouldvax.htm.
+"Who Needs a Flu Vaccine." https://www.cdc.gov/flu/vaccines/vaccinations.html.

 Quick Links